Yumeansfish/AVAS/README.md

     ]
 }
 ```

-- then need to add the permission to python uploading
+- IAM part
 - search IAM
 - create a new user
+- finish the strategy settings to make sure python can upload videos
-- finish the strategy settings,a example can be :
+- a example can be :
 ```
 {
   "Version": "2012-10-17",